Moshem123/vagrant/website/source/docs/triggers/configuration.html.md

 * `only_on` (string, regex, array) - Limit the trigger to these guests.
 Values can be a string or regex that matches a guest name.

-* `run_remote` (hash) - A collection of settings to run a inline or remote script with on the guest.
+* `run_remote` (hash) - A collection of settings to run an inline or remote script with on the guest.
 These settings correspond to the [shell provisioner](/docs/provisioning/shell.html).

 * `run` (hash) - A collection of settings to run a inline or remote script on the host.
 These settings correspond to the [shell provisioner](/docs/provisioning/shell.html).
 However, at the moment the only settings `run` takes advantage of are:
   + `args`